Request your Consultation

 Sexual harassment in any capacity, whether it by a co-worker or supervisor, remains a problem for many workers.
 On one hand, the harassment may be making life unbearable, and on the other, victims may be afraid of losing their job if they report it.
 Every individual has a right to feel safe at his or her place of work.
 If you have experienced sexual harassment on the job, while at a job-related function, or from a work acquaintance when off the clock, speak with an informed and experienced Chicago sexual harassment attorney as soon as possible.

-For a free consultation with a Chicago employment attorney, call The Zoldan Law Group PLLC at (312) 980-9992.
+For a confidential consultation with a Chicago employment attorney, call The Zoldan Law Group PLLC at (312) 980-9992.

 Sexual harassment in the workplace is a form of sex discrimination pursuant to Title VII of The Civil Rights Act of 1964, which prohibits discrimination based on race, religion, sex or national origin in employment practices.
 Complaints of sexual harassment can be submitted to the Equal Employment Opportunity Commission (EEOC), which identifies two types of workplace sexual harassment or abuse: